 - Reviewing access to internal systems, security of employees own devices and updated anti-malware and virus protection across all devices.

 For more information and advice on data security and confidentiality, and what to do once your risk assessments are in, contact Karen Heaton at www.dpo4buiness.co.uk who works closely with The Legal Partners when we advise clients on these issues.

 Practical tips for homeworking to share with your staff

 Some tips to consider, and review from time to time with your existing staff and new joiners, who are working from home

 Define your space – have a dedicated area for work, however small, to separate work life from home life.
 Ideally in a separate area, but otherwise any quiet area.

-Sitting correctly – In an ideal situation, every employee should have a fit-for-purpose work chair and desk as well as desk equipment set up professionally.
-Do your best in the circumstances.
+Sitting correctly – in an ideal situation, every employee should have a fit-for-purpose work chair and desk as well as desk equipment set up professionally.
 Make sure you have checked in with your team on these elements.

 Working in natural light, sitting with correct posture in the best chair possible, ensuring laptop screens are positioned at eye height and using external keyboard & mouse wherever possible, are all important elements to get right.
 Check in with your teams on these aspects, and use/share the links in the section above.

-Take regular short breaks- This can be hard to do, but every 20 minutes, look up, stretch, walk about, reach out to a colleague, open a window and get some fresh air.
+Take regular short breaks – every 20 minutes, look up, stretch, walk about, reach out to a colleague, open a window and get some fresh air.
 Make time to eat lunch properly.

 Establish a routine – establishing some familiarity in unfamiliar circumstances can help people stay productive and to feel in control, happier at work.
 Set regular hours and stick to the schedule.